NASA: Use of the metric system

 US law requires the International System of Units to be used in all US Government programs, "except where impractical".

 In 1969, Apollo 11 landed on the Moon using a mix of United States customary units and metric units.
 In the 1980s, NASA started the transition towards the metric system, but was still using both systems in the 1990s.
 On September 23, 1999, a mixup between NASA's use of SI units and Lockheed Martin Space's use of US units resulted in the loss of the Mars Climate Orbiter.

 In August 2007, NASA stated that all future missions and explorations of the Moon would be done entirely using the SI system.
 This was done to improve cooperation with space agencies of other countries that already use the metric system.
 As of 2007, NASA is predominantly working with SI units, but some projects still use US units, and some, including the International Space Station, use a mix of both.

 Media presence

 NASA TV

-Approaching 40 years of service, the NASA TV channel airs content ranging from live coverage of manned missions to video coverage of significant milestones for operating robotic spacecraft (e.g., rover landings on Mars for example) and domestic and international launches.
+Approaching 40 years of service, the NASA TV channel airs content ranging from live coverage of crewed missions to video coverage of significant milestones for operating robotic spacecraft (e.g. rover landings on Mars) and domestic and international launches.
 The channel is delivered by NASA and is broadcast by satellite and over the Internet.
 The system initially started to capture archival footage of important space events for NASA managers and engineers and expanded as public interest grew.
 The Apollo 8 Christmas Eve broadcast while in orbit around the Moon was received by more than a billion people.
 NASA's video transmission of the Apollo 11 Moon landing was awarded a primetime Emmy in commemoration of the 40th anniversary of the landing.
-The channel is a product of the U.S. Government and is widely available across many television and Internet platforms.
+The channel is a product of the US Government and is widely available across many television and Internet platforms.